Carol Cram on a bike tour in Copenhagen

 Here are more posts about awesome museums to visit in England and Europe:

-A Trio of Must-See Museums in Copenhagen
+Best Three Must-See Museums To Visit in Copenhagen

 This map was created with Wanderlog, an itinerary planner on iOS and Android